Alternative search engines are a great way to boost your marketing efforts. Here are some of our top picks worth exploring.

 When it comes to market share, Bing sits proudly in second place.

-According to Yadegar, we should all be paying closer attention to Bing since it began incorporating AI into its search capabilities.
+According to Yadegar, we should all be paying closer attention to Bing, especially since it began incorporating AI into its search capabilities with the chatbot Copilot.

 Here are some key stats about Bing you need to know: